chrisyip/koa-pug/README.md

 `locals`: variables that will be passed to Jade templates.

-`noCache`: use cache or not.
-Cache could make template rendering 100x faster than without cache.
-It useful for production, but useless for development (pages would not be updated untill Koa restarted).
-In most case, `noCache: process.env === 'development'` should be enough.
-If wanna control it in production for specific page, use `render()`'s `noCache` instead.

 `helperPath`: String or Array, where to load helpers, and make them available on all `.jade`.
 In Array, you can use object to assgin name for module, eg: `{ random: './path/to/random.js' }`.

 `basedir`: help Jade to identify paths when using `extends` with `absolute` paths.